hersche/LaraTube/README.md

-# Welcome to LaraTube
+# Welcome to LaraTube (WIP)

-This project aims to be a multimedia-plattform for various scenarios, primary for video and audio.
+This project is a multimedia-plattform for various scenarios, primary for video and audio (via upload, link and webtorrent).

 The project is completly licensed with the GPL v3.